 From Club to Catwalk will focus on the influence of outfits worn in London nightclubs and their impact on the trends see across the world during the 1980s.

-Visitors staying in central London hotels will be given the chance to see work from a number of top designers as part of the unique exhibition.
+Visitors staying in Luxury London hotels will be given the chance to see work from a number of top designers as part of the unique exhibition.
 It is expected that more than 85 outfits created by names such as John Galliano, Vivienne Westwood and Katherine Hamnett will be used to highlight the strong influence of the underground club world on fashion trends.

 Fashion designer Stevie Stewart of Body Map explained that the impact of London clubs had a strong influence on British culture.